Sustainable growth report 2024

 Sustainable employability

-To provide more targeted support to our seafaring colleagues, we organise quarterly meetings with representative groups to better understand their needs.
-Based on these conversations, we offer practical support (such as access to a pension consultant), tools to manage health risks or stress, and even temporary shore-based assignments when this helps to improve their situation.
-This personalised approach ensures we continue to support employability in a meaningful and sustainable way.
+To provide targeted support to our seafaring colleagues, we organise quarterly meetings with representative groups to better understand their needs and challenges.
+Based on these conversations, we offer practical support such as access to a pension consultant, tools to manage health risks and stress, and temporary shore-based assignments where this contributes to sustainable employability.

 Food

-Our partner IFS (International Food Services) takes care of the food supply on board our vessels.
-They have been supporting our cooks and crew for over a decade.
-In addition to delivering high-quality food, they provide onboard audits and training for our cooks to support healthy and balanced meal preparation.
-Through the IFS tool, we are able to monitor the nutritional content of meals served on board, tracking elements such as vegetable intake, protein, salt, and more.
+In addition to providing high-quality food, IFS offers audits and training for cooks to support healthy and balanced meal preparation.
+Through the IFS monitoring tool, we track nutritional indicators such as vegetable intake, protein, and salt levels.